lconnolly/whispersystems.org/_posts/2015-01-21-the-pool-on-the-roof-must-have-a-leak.md

 ---
-title: "Blog >> The pool on the roof must have a leak"
+title: "The pool on the roof must have a leak"
 layout: post
 ---